blawson69/LootGenerator/README.md

 ```

 ## --import
-Importing gives you the ability to customize your Magic Items, Mundane Items, and Spells lists.
+Importing gives you the ability to customize your Gems, Art, Magic Items, Mundane Items, and Spells lists.
 Once you have [exported](#--export) the necessary tables you can edit them to your liking.
 Leave any original items you wish to use and add your own according to the guidelines below.

-The required `--tables` parameter is a comma delimited list of Item tables and/or Spells handouts to which you have made changes.
+The required `--tables` parameter is a comma delimited list of handouts to which you have made changes.
 The options are *Gems, Art, Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane*, and *Spells*.
 If you wish to only modify the Spells, send

 ```
 !loot --import --tables:Spells